Article by Bob Estrin

 ----------------------------------

 Big red flag 7: You probably noticed that the customer never answered my question of what country he was from.
 Since the customer was on my website, I could see the country location of recent visitors to my website using website tracking software.
 Check out what country the customer was emailing from, listed below.
-If the customer would of told me his country, I would of compared if different from the origin of his email order request.
+If the customer would have told me his country, I would have compared it to the origin of his email order request.

 VISITOR ANALYSIS